codingbanana/FlowMon_drift/ICWMM2018/fullarticle_ICWMM2018.md

 ### 1  BACKGROUND

 The Philadelphia Water Department (PWD) maintains hydrologic and hydraulic models of the combined sewer collection system for planning, management and compliance purposes.
 PWD relies on these models to evaluate the effectiveness of existing and proposed CSO control measures.
 Efforts are being made to refine the models and improve their accuracy as the program progresses from planning to implementation phases.
 Since the 2000s, PWD has been monitoring the sewerage level and velocity at over 400 manholes across the city for various model calibration/validation tasks.
 Data are measured at 15-minute interval, which are collected bi-weekly by contractor.
 ![](Basemapv10d - PWD.jpg)
 Figure 1.
-Philadelphia Combined Sewer H&H Model and flow monitoring sites
+Map of Philadelphia, showing the combined sewer H&H Model, and flow monitoring sites used for model calibration/validation

 Due to the high solid content in sewage, level and velocity measurements at sewer pipes may suffered from breakouts (mean shift, ramp up) over the time due to sensor ragging, clogging, or pipe surcharging, etc. A stringent Quality Control (QC) protocol is conducted before the data can be used for Hydrologic & Hydraulic modeling tasks.
 As one QC measure, the water level and velocity data are examined to detect potential breakouts.
-Since a breakout isn’t always obvious in time-series plots, visually identifing breakouts is not sufficient and efficient.
+Since a breakout isn’t always obvious in time-series plots, visually identifying breakouts is not sufficient and efficient.
 Hence, a statistical approach that can automatically detect breakouts in a time-series is imperative.

 Since flow data at both combined and sanitary sewer pipes has runoff/RDII components, it may interfere the breakout detection.
 Therefore, the algorithm must be robust against the presence of anomalies.